Toast POS Pricing Guide 2026: Plans, Costs & Real Restaurant Examples

 ❌ Consider alternatives if:

-• You’re a small café or food truck doing under $20K/month — Square is simpler and cheaper
+• You’re a small cafe or food truck doing under $20K/month, where Square is simpler and cheaper

-• You want to negotiate your own processing rates — look at SkyTab or traditional POS with separate merchant account
+• You want to negotiate your own processing rates, so look at a traditional POS with a separate merchant account

-• You hate long-term contracts — Square and SpotOn offer month-to-month
+• You hate long-term contracts, since Square offers month-to-month

 • You’re on a tight budget and just need basic POS functionality